qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

    additional libraries that you might need have to be explicitly loaded.
 Just add the necessary commands at the beginning of your script.
-You also have to make sure that the corresponding packages are installed in the R distribution used by QGIS.
+You also have to make sure that the corresponding packages are installed in the R distribution used by |qg|.
 The processing framework will not take care of any package installation.
 If you run a script that requires an uninstalled package, the execution will fail, and SEXTANTE will try to detect which packages are missing.
 You must install those missing libraries manually before you can run the algorithm.

 GRASS